artela-network/artela-docs/docs/develop/guides/reentrancy-guard/index.md

 npm run contract:deploy -- --abi ./build/contract/Attack.abi  --bytecode ./build/contract/Attack.bin --args '["{curveAddress}"]'  --pkfile ./attack_accounts.txt
 ```

-The result of the execution can be obtained from the contract address, for example
+The result of the execution can be obtained from the contract address, for example:

 ```shell
 ...